Can dogs eat carrot cake with you, or is this recipe best kept as a human treat?

 - Cream cheese

-None of these ingredients are poisonous to dogs, and most dogs can consume them in small quantities without any ill-effects.
+None of these ingredients are poisonous to dogs.
+Most dogs can have them in small amounts without any ill-effects.

 Carrot cake tends to be very high in natural sugars (from the carrots) and refined sugars (from the… sugar).

-Sugar is very calorie-dense, so even modest quantities can lead to weight gain, and complications which go with it, such as
+Sugar is very calorie-dense.
+So, even small quantities can lead to weight gain, and complications which go with it.
+Such as:

 - heart disease